ksclarke/solr-jetty-maven/README.md

     mvn install jetty:run

-To start a slave Solr instance, edit the <master.solr.url> element in the pom.xml to point to the master and then type:
+To start a slave Solr instance, edit the <master.solr.url> element in the <a href="https://github.com/ksclarke/solr-jetty-maven/blob/master/pom.xml">pom.xml</a> to point to the master and then type:

     mvn -Denv.type=slave process-resources jetty:run

-To use Solr's admin/dashboard UI, go to: http://localhost:8983/solr/#/
+To use Solr's admin/dashboard UI, go to: <a href="http://localhost:8983/solr/#/">http://localhost:8983/solr/#/</a>

 In order to run a master and slave on the same machine, you'll need to tweak Jetty's settings in the pom.xml file.
 The default setup is intended for the most common case where the master and slave will be on different machines.